 With practice and preparation, a Q&A can be the most rewarding part of a presentation.
 A presentation can create a two-way communication that engages an audience with an opportunity to ask questions.

-What's stopping you from adding a Q&A portion to your presentation?
+What's stopping you from adding a Q&A part to your presentation?
 Let me know in the comments below if you need more tips for engaging the audience.